TheArjunAgarwal/haskell2025/chapters-typ/ch04_tuples.typ

 "

 We can also define a function from an `Either` type. \
-Consider the folowing problem : We are given a value that is either a boolean or a character.
+Consider the following problem : We are given a value that is either a boolean or a character.
 We then have to represent this value as a number.
 ```haskell top
 import Data.Char(ord)
 ```